RALPH S. ROBBINS, CFP©

-As noted above, Medicare may stop paying at any time depending on the individual’s medical condition and how they respond to therapy (as determined by the facility using CMS guidelines).
+As noted above, Medicare (or Medicare Advantage Plan) may stop paying at any time depending on the individual’s medical condition and how they respond to therapy (as determined by the facility using CMS guidelines).
 A Skilled Nursing patient in a nursing home does not "automatically" receive 100 days of care.
 When Medicare stops paying the nursing home expenses, most supplemental health insurance policies stop paying as well.
 Since Medicare pays for a relatively short period of time, only about two percent of all nursing home expenses in the United States are covered by Medicare.

 What Does Medicare Cover for Skilled Home Care?

 Medicare also provides skilled care benefits in the home.
 Remember that skilled care is that rendered by a skilled professional such as an RN, LPN, Speech, Occupational, or Physical Therapist, etc. In the case of home care, the patient's physician writes a prescription to order the needed services.
 The patient may contract with any independent agency that bills Medicare.

 The patient will receive home visits from professionals to perform the required treatments.
 Medicare may provide some home health aide services while skilled services are being received.
 For instance, if the patient is recovering from a broken hip and receiving physical therapy a home health aide may be sent to bathe the patient once or twice per week.
-Custodial assistance with activities of daily living are not provided under any circumstances.
+Continual custodial assistance with activities of daily living are not provided under any circumstances.

 If eligible for benefits, skilled home health care is covered 100% by Medicare.
 If durable medical equipment is required it is generally covered at 80% with the balance paid for by supplemental insurance if any.